EDUCBA Logo

 Let us take the example of a company engaged in manufacturing a sofa in the city of Chicago, US.
 According to the accounts department of the company, the following information is available:

-Compute the company’s prime cost during the given period on the basis of the given information.
+Compute the company’s prime cost during the given period based on the given information.

 Solution: